Dopamineral/learn-programming/docs/index.md

 # Welcome to MkDocs

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-TEST
+## TO test
+This is testing whether the site automatically updates after a gh push to main.

 ## Commands

 * `mkdocs new [dir-name]` - Create a new project.